-Quite often we use terms such as overworked and hard worker to describe the quantity of effort put by a person.
-But what is the meaning of work and how do we quantize it?
-In this section, we will learn about the physical meaning of work and the factors on which it depends.
-We can define work as:
+We use terms such as overworked and hard workers to describe the effort put by a person.
+But what is the meaning of work and how do we quantify it?
+In this article, we will learn the definition of work in terms of physics and the factors on which work depends.

 W = (F cos θ) d = F. d